CSEKINGS/student_app/README.md

 # student-app

-An app to digitalize the counselling works in a cross-platform application.
+An app to digitalize the college  works in a cross-platform application.